-The Exercise and Blood Pressure Study Oxfordshire is inviting young adults (18-40 years old) born at the John Radcliffe Hospital in Oxford to provide measures of blood pressure, physical activity and give details on their lifestyle.
-The unique recruitment method, using historical birth and maternity records to identify potential participants will allow our research team to explore the relationships between birth history and future blood pressure.
+The Exercise and Blood Pressure Study Oxfordshire invited young adults (18-40 years old) born at the John Radcliffe Hospital in Oxford to provide measures of blood pressure, physical activity and give details on their lifestyle.
+The unique recruitment method, using historical birth and maternity records to identify potential participants allowed our research team to explore the relationships between birth history and future blood pressure.

-Using the results from ExPresSO we hope to be able to contribute to improving cardiovascular risk reduction in young adult populations including strategies to increase physical activity and reduce blood pressure.
+Using the results from ExPresSO we hoped to be able to contribute to improving cardiovascular risk reduction in young adult populations including strategies to increase physical activity and reduce blood pressure.

-We aim to recruit 600 participants aged between 18 and 40 years old.
-Potential participants identified from the John Radcliffe Hospital records will be sent a study letter inviting them to take part in the study.
-The study team will then contact interested individuals to check eligibility for the study and arrange a study visit.
+We recruited 600 participants aged between 18 and 40 years old.
+Potential participants identified from the John Radcliffe Hospital records were sent a study letter inviting them to take part in the study.
+The study team then contacted interested individuals to check eligibility for the study and arrange a study visit.

-Study visits will take place in the Cardiovascular Clinical Research Facility, John Radcliffe Hospital.
-We estimate that the full study visit will take approximately 60 minutes.
-During this time participants will complete the study consent process, complete the study questionnaire which includes questions on alcohol consumption, diet, smoking, family medical history and factors influencing physical activity choices.
-Recordings of participant blood pressure will be made and participants will be asked to provide a sample of blood.
-The study visit will finish with participants being provided with a wrist worn activity tracker to wear for 9 days.
+Study visits took place in the Cardiovascular Clinical Research Facility, John Radcliffe Hospital.
+The full study visit took approximately 60 minutes.
+During this time participants completed the study consent process, completed the study questionnaire which included questions on alcohol consumption, diet, smoking, family medical history and factors influencing physical activity choices.
+Recordings of participant blood pressure were made and participants were asked to provide a sample of blood.
+The study visit finished with participants being provided with a wrist worn activity tracker to wear for 9 days.
 Similar to a wrist watch the device uses an accelerometer to provide a measure of daily physical activity.

-The study is supported with funding from the British Heart Foundation
+The study was supported with funding from the British Heart Foundation

 Ethical Approval was provided following review by the South Central Oxford A Research Ethics Committee (Reference 14/SC/0281)